python/mypy/docs/source/error_code_list2.rst

 .. code-block:: python

-    # mypy: warn-deprecated
+    # mypy: report-deprecated-as-error

-    # Note: abc.abstractproperty is deprecated: Deprecated, use 'property' with 'abstractmethod' instead
+    # Error: abc.abstractproperty is deprecated: Deprecated, use 'property' with 'abstractmethod' instead
     from abc import abstractproperty

     from typing_extensions import deprecated